-European business confidence falls amid trade tensions
+European business leaders lose confidence amid trade tension

-LONDON (AP) — A survey of dozens of Europe’s top business executives shows their optimism is waning due to trade tensions and other geopolitical uncertainties.
+LONDON (AP) — A survey of dozens of Europe’s top business executives shows their optimism is waning as trade tensions and other geopolitical uncertainties cloud the outlook for the global economy.

-A poll of 50 CEOs and chairmen carried out by German research group ZEW shows that while the outlook for business is slightly positive overall, employment and investment prospects are down.
+A poll of 50 CEOs and chairmen carried out by German research group ZEW on behalf of the European Round Table for Industry, a trade association, shows that while the expectations for business remain slightly positive overall, employment and investment prospects are down.

 Only about 25% of executives expect to increase investment in Europe in the next six months, with less than 50% expecting to create more jobs.